13dmcculloch/stellsim/README.md

 - `double`
 - `polar` where the polar coords are doubles

 Files are CSVs.
-See the directory `constellations/` to see an exmple of an `integer` constellation file.
+In `constellations/`, see an exmple of an `integer` constellation file.

 `map [filename]` will map the stream at `filename` onto the modulation format in memory and currently prints the symbols to stdout.

 `maps [string]` is a wrapper for `map` taking a string input.
+Creates a temp string in the working directory.

 `print(a|c|p) lookup|sample` prints a table of symbol values for the lookup reference constellation or for the sample in memory.